junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — Placed on the Union Calendar, Calendar No. 117.
 - 2013-07-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-162.
 - 2013-07-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-162.
+- 2013-07-23 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.